shanti-uva/solr-shanti-configsets/solr5.5.x/README.md

 ./zkServer.sh stop
 ```

-Sometimes you may want to delete a collection without deleting its config.
-For example:
+You might want to delete a collection without deleting its config:

 ```
 bin/solr delete -c gettingstarted -deleteConfig false
 ```

-Alternatively, you may want to remove a config that doesn't have a collection:
+You might want to remove a config that doesn't have a collection:

 ```
 ./server/scripts/cloud-scripts/zkcli.sh -cmd clear -z "localhost:2181" /configs/av